 - Phylum: Basidiomycota

 - Order: Agaricales

 - Family: Mycenaceae

 - Genus: Mycena

 Mycena Chlorophos Distribution, Habitat and Ecology

-The Mycena Chlorophos grows endemically only in portions of subtropical Asia.
-Furthermore, these portions include the countries of Taiwan, Polynesia, Japan, Sri Lanka, and the island of Java in Indonesia.
+The Mycena Chlorophos grows endemically only in a very limited area of the world.
+This consists of certain portions of subtropical Asia.
+More precisely, these sections include the countries of Taiwan, Polynesia, Japan, Sri Lanka, and the island of Java in Indonesia.

-Finally, the bioluminescence is most pronounced when the mushroom first appears.
-Afterward, it slowly fades over a period of roughly 72 hours.
+The trademark bioluminescence for which it remains best known, however, doesn’t last very long.
+In point of fact, it’s most pronounced when the mushroom first develops.
+Afterward, the eerie glow slowly fades over a period that typically measures roughly 72 hours.